-Change in Control Agreements - Definitions of Key Terms
+Change in Control Agreements-Definitions of Key Terms

-The change in control agreements generally define "cause," "change in control" and "good reason" as follows:
+The change in control agreements generally define "cause." "change in control" and "good reason" as follows:

-- "cause" means embezzlement, theft or misappropriation of any property of the Company, the willful breach of any fiduciary duty to the Company, the willful failure or refusal to comply with laws or regulations applicable to the Company and its business or the policies of the Company governing the conduct employees, of its incompetence in the performance of job duties, commission of a felony or of any crime involving moral turpitude, fraud or misrepresentation, the failure to perform duties consistent with a commercially reasonable standard of care or any gross negligence or willful misconduct resulting in a loss to the Company. - a "change in control" generally will be deemed to have occurred: - upon any (1) combination of the Company in which the Company is not the surviving entity or (2) sale, lease, exchange or other transfer (in one transaction or a series of transactions) of all or substantially all the assets of the Company; - when any third-party becomes the beneficial owner of more than 20% of the total voting power of the Company; or - if at any time during a period of two consecutive years, individuals who at the beginning of such period constituted the Board cease for any reason to constitute at least a majority thereof, unless the election by the Company's shareholders of certain new directors during such two-year period was approved by a vote of at least twothirds of the directors then still in office who were directors at the beginning of such two-year period. - "good reason" generally means:
+- "cause" means embezzlement, theft or misappropriation of any property of the Company, the willful breach of any fiduciary duty to the Company, the willful failure or refusal to comply with laws or regulations applicable to the Company and its business or the policies of the Company governing the conduct of its employees, gross incompetence in the performance of job duties, commission of a felony or of any crime involving moral turpitude, fraud or misrepresentation, the failure to perform duties consistent with a commercially reasonable standard of care or any gross negligence or willful misconduct resulting in a loss to the Company. - a "change in control" generally will be deemed to have occurred: - upon any (1) combination of the Company in which the Company is not the surviving entity or upon certain conversion of all of the shares of Brink's Common Stock (2) sale, lease, exchange or other transfer (in one transaction or a series of transactions) of all or substantially all the assets of the Company;